cucumber-ltd/the-remote-mobbing-experience/Story.md

 Bob hissed "Forget the boat.
 Let's make a run for the metro!"

 Suddenly it started to rain even harder and a storm is starting to brew.
-Bob turns up is collar and Maria grabs his arm and hastens them both across the bridge towards the metro and Carvalho.
+Bob turns up his collar and Maria grabs his arm and hastens them both across the bridge towards the metro and Carvalho.

+Carvalho grabs at Maria as they rush past her, slowing them down, looking straight in Maria's eyes.
+"Maria the Monkey you fiend!
+I don't like this but its the only way mt daughter will be released from prison."
+Carvalho steps aside, Maria and Bob dissappear into the Metro and the bloody footprints dissappear washed away by the rain...